Basic Fresh Milled Sourdough Loaf

 Instructions

-3. Incorporate salt: After resting, sprinkle in the salt.
-Stretch and fold or knead until the salt is fully absorbed.
+3. Add starter and salt: After letting the dough rest, add starter and salt.
+Stretch and fold or knead until starter and salt are well incorporated.

-4. Develop gluten: Over the next hour, perform 4 sets of stretches and folds every 15 minutes.
+4. Develop gluten: Over the next hour to hour and a half, perform 4-6 sets of stretches and folds every 15 minutes.
 (Or knead with a mixer until you reach windowpane.)

 5. Bulk ferment: Cover and let the dough rise.
 Fermentation time will vary depending on dough and room temperature—watch for the dough to roughly double.